N.U.in and Northeastern’s Curriculum

 Q. What if I am considering pre-med?

 A. Because Northeastern is a US-accredited institution and transcripts N.U.in courses directly, N.U.in coursework taken abroad should not pose any issue for medical school applications.
-Pre-med advising is an excellent resource as you plan ahead for medical school applications!
+PreMed and PreHealth Advising is an excellent resource as you plan ahead for medical school applications!

 Q. What if I might change my major from the one I declared on my application?